macrocosm-os/folding/README.md

 Protein folding is also a research topic that is of incredibly high value.
 Research groups all over the world dedicate their time to solving particular niches within this space.
 Providing a solution to attack this problem at scale is what Bittensor is meant to provide to the global community.

-# Simulation Backend and Reproducability
+# Simulation Backend and Reproducibility
 Moleccular dynamics (MD) simulations require a physics-based engine to run them, and SN25 utilizes the open-source project [OpenMM](https://openmm.org).
 As their tagline suggests, they are a "high performance, customizable molecular simulation" package.

 One of the key advantages of using OpenMM for MD-simulations is the built-in capabilities for *reproducability*.
 This is a key component in the reward stack and all miners should be intimately familiar with this.
 For more information, please read this [document](./documentation/reproducibility.md).